 Luckily, Sydney has many wonderful museums to keep you occupied and the Sydney Aquarium, on Darling Harbour, is a fascinating place to keep dry, while, of course, being surrounded by water.
 The shark tunnel is particularly impressive.

 6. Further afield

-If you are in Sydney for a couple of weeks there is a good chance you might want to leave it for a day or too.
+If you are in Sydney for a couple of weeks there is a good chance you might want to leave it for a day or two.
 The Blue Mountains, just 90 minutes from the city give breath-taking scenery and some incredible walks.

-The impressive Three Sisters rock formation viewed from a glass bottomed cable car is not one for those with vertigo, but an amazing view.
+The impressive Three Sisters rock formation viewed from a glass-bottomed cable car is not one for those with vertigo, but an amazing view.

-A little further from Sydney, Hunter Valley is home to some of New South Wales' most famous wineries and is well worth a visit to see some of the countryside and sample some of the region's finest libations.
+A little further from Sydney, Hunter Valley is home to some of New South Wales' most famous wineries and is well worth a visit to see the countryside and sample some of the region's finest libations.

 Get FREE travel offers

 Sign up to receive the latest deals and exclusive discounts on holidays, flights, hotels and more, plus inspiration on where to go when